brendanoct/nyc-house-prices/README.md

-With this analysis, we hope to create a model that can be useful for potential homebuyers in predicting house prices, particularly those looking to move into a home while still being considered within New York City. *Our model could potentially be improved by including other variables - macroeconomic indicators like employment rates, interest rates and wage growth, number of bedrooms and bathrooms, proximity to shops and popular attractions, quality of schools and many more -*, however by using the data we had available from NYC Department of Finance we were able to develop an adequate model that predicts sale prices, and minimises errors as best as possible
+With this analysis, we hope to create a model that can be useful for potential homebuyers in predicting house prices, particularly those looking to move into a home while still being considered within New York City.
+Our model could potentially be improved by including other variables - macroeconomic indicators like employment rates, interest rates and wage growth, number of bedrooms and bathrooms, proximity to shops and popular attractions, quality of schools and many more-, however by using the data we had available from NYC Department of Finance we were able to develop an adequate model that predicts sale prices, and minimises errors as best as possible.